-The bridge with the lowest aggregate deflection will win in the stiffness category.
+The bridge with the lowest aggregate deflection, not including modification associated with the results of the lateral load test, will win in the stiffness category.
 Aggregate deflection is determined from measurements as prescribed in Sub-Section 11.5.

 6.2.5 Construction Economy